hopemini/activity-clustering-multimodal-ml/README.md

-# Activity Clustering using Multimodal Machine Learning for Android Apps
+# Activity Clustering using Multimodal Deep Learning for Android Applications

 ## Overview
-This project is a Torch implementation for our paper, which activity clustering using multimodal machine learning for android apps.
+This project is a Torch implementation for our paper, which activity clustering using multimodal deep learning for android apps.

 ## Hardware
 The models are trained using folloing hardware: